 Alright, I'm fully aware this is going off on a little bit of a tangent, but it is still technically part of the purpose of this blog (bringing information related to Akihiko Hirata into a more accessible format to English-speaking fans), so... y'all wanna see his younger sister?

-Yoshiko Otowa (born Kazuko Onoda, later took the surname Kume when she married NHK director Shoji Kume) was a singer and actress, born July 6, 1932.
+Yoshiko Otowa (birth name Kazuko Onoda) was born on July 6th, 1932.
 I'm not certain if she's still alive; her Wikipedia page simply says that "apparently" she's retired from the entertainment industry, so if she's still out there, she's probably living a quiet life well away from the spotlight.
+She was a singer as well as an actress, and married NHK director Shoji Kume, who she worked with.
+Kume passed away in 1985.
+We'll be looking at her acting career today, but if you'd like to know what she released as a singer, yours truly has put some elbow grease into her Discogs page.

-The three comedians were close friends to begin with, and when NHK was looking to round out their comedy offerings, writer Seiro Nawa created a radio show featuring the three of them in 1955.
-In the following year, it was turned into a television series.
+Sanyutei, Ichiryusai and Edogoya were all close friends to begin with, and when NHK was looking to round out their comedy offerings in the mid-1950s, writer Seiro Nawa created a radio show featuring the three of them that debuted in 1955.
+The following year, it was turned into a television series.
 The setting of the show changed from time to time, and at one point it was even a period piece taking place in the Edo era, but this became unpopular and the setting changed back shortly.
 Roles changed as well; the three comedians had different jobs and their three female co-stars' relationships to them shifted (sometimes sisters, sometimes wives).

 "@masaseto8507